elasticalva/elasticalva/README.md

 Hi, I'm Álvaro Acevedo 👋
-I'm an UX-UI designer who combines the concern for user experience with a bit of knowledge in FrontEnd development.
+I'm an UX-UI Designer who combines the concern for user experience with a bit of knowledge in FrontEnd development.

 I love designing usable things